screwdriver-cd/screwdriver/design/build-clusters.md

 | 4 | identity | github:git.ouroath.com | identity_org1, identity_org2 | 0 | *identity_publickey* | *identity_sign* | external
 | 5 | iOS | github:git.ouroath.com | iOS_org1, iOS_org2 | 1 | *iOS_publickey* | *iOS_sign* | external

-### Cache active *buildClusters* in Redis
+### Cache server to store active *buildClusters* in memory when the service boot up.
-    Scheduler service will be using this cache to get active buildClusters and respective queues.

-    API should update Redis cache for any change in `buildClusters` table

-	Use Redis HMSET to cache all active records from `buildClusters` table.
-Redis should be updated for any changes in `buildClusters` table.
-		HMSET <cluster_name> authKeyName "filename" signOption "{value}" queue "value" managedBy "screwdriver" HGET <cluster_name> authKeyName
-		HGET <cluster_name> signOption

 ### Queue

 Redis queue (Master) - It will hold queues for all build clusters.

-Redis queue (Build Cluster) - It will hold queue wrto that particular build cluster.
+Redis queue (Build Cluster) - It will hold queue for that particular build cluster.

 ### Below listed apis need to be built to manage the cluster details